jernejc/monaco-automerge/docs/architecture.md

 ## Offline Support and Merging Changes

 **Automerge's CRDT** based synchronization allows local changes to be made even when offline.
 Changes are synchronized with other peers once the connection is re-established.
+Conflicts and concurrent writes are handeled automatically, ensuring a consistent document state across all clients.

 - [Merge Rules](https://automerge.org/docs/under-the-hood/merge_rules/)
 - [The Storage Model](https://automerge.org/docs/under-the-hood/storage/#the-storage-model)